-The most important element is food: my domain, my forte or so I like to think.
+The most important element is food.
 And seeing as you’re reading this, you’re probably not the oven-ready, self-basting mini turkey roast kind.
 I’ve tried to put together here a bunch of tips and recipes, for what it’s worth.
 If it makes anyone enjoy Christmas more, I’ll be ecstatic.

 Don’t get drunk on Christmas Eve.
 I know, the festive spirit (or spirits) and all, but if a turkey awaits you in the fridge, you need to be cold turkey.
 Excuse the bad pun and all the other bad puns.

 Make a list.
-Make several lists: a present list (a past and a future too; see warning about puns), a food list with cooking dates, a shopping list (book Ocado NOW, it might be too late already), a baking list, a guest list and a party outfits list.
-And a list of people who on no account should be invited even on the Boxing Day.
+Make several lists: a present list (a past and a future too; see warning about puns), a food list with cooking dates, a shopping list (book groceries delivery NOW, it might be too late already), a baking list, a guest list and a party outfits list.
+And a list of people who on no account should be invited even on the Boxing Day

-Control the potluck.
-Food wasting is the cardinal sin of holidays, so if you’re bringing food, make sure there aren’t going to be five bowls of trifle and not a single vegetable side.
-If it’s at yours, give clear instructions to people about what to bring.
+Food wasting is the cardinal sin of holidays, so if people will be bringing food, give clear instructions to people about what to bring.
 So they’ll think you’re a bully, so what.
 Better than five bowls of trifle.

 Don’t serve trifle.
 It’s a wannabe-failed tiramisu and usually downright disgusting.

 Go for the bowls on the table serving style.
-The loading everyone’s plate individually belongs with the butler and two footmen; otherwise everyone gets their food cold already: the first one through waiting, the last through being served from cooled down pans.
+The pre-loaded plates belong in restaurants; otherwise everyone gets their food cold already: the first one through waiting, the last through being served from cooled down pans.